Subscribe

 In Agile projects where the focus is on self-management, transparency, and shared ownership, a PM sets up the vision of a product, maintains transparency, fosters communication, searches for improvements in the development process, and makes sure a team delivers more value with each iteration.

-Some people believe that there’s no need for a PM in an Agile environment with similar roles, like a Service Delivery Manager or a Scrum Master, but this is not entirely true.
+Some people believe that there’s no need for a PM in an Agile environment with similar roles, like a service delivery manager or a scrum master.
 However, if your company is running multiple Agile projects simultaneously, having dedicated PMs is vital.
-They would connect the dots between high-level stakeholder requirements and day-to-day task execution on a team level, while, say, a Scrum Master would manage things within the team.
+They would connect the dots between high-level stakeholder requirements and day-to-day task execution on a team level, while, say, a scrum master would manage the workload within the team.

 • Transforms a product vision into user-friendly designs